ykashou92/PurelyForTestingPurposes/README.md

 - [x] Missing Tables After Deployment.
 - [x] Candidate table search function has a problem (Search working perfectly in clients tab), might be an encoding issue, testing locales.
 - [x] Come up with a `.bat` hack to end process on every native run.
-- [x] Include pandoc installer to fix pandoc error on native run.
+- [x] Include `pandoc-1.19.2.1-windows.msi` installer to fix pandoc error on native run.
 - [ ] Find a way to end process on program exit.

 ### Development Log